 - 2 Blades: One for extracting, one for milling

 - 2 Lip rings, one with handle, one without

 - user manual/ cookbook and pocket nutritionist guide

 Offering only a single speed and 600 watts of power, the NutriBullet is quite good for blending smoothies and emulsifying them.
-Though liquidify tougher vegetables and frozen fruits are not that great compare to Vitamix or Blendtex.
-With a maximum 3 cup capacity, it is not ideal for large batches of drinks.
-On the other hand, the low profile base cost the minimum spaces of your counter and is great for taking on-the-go when traveling or camping.
+Though liquidity tougher vegetables and frozen fruits are not that great compare to Vitamix or Blendtex.
+With a maximum 3-cup capacity, it is not ideal for large batches of drinks.
+On the other hand, the low profile base costs the minimum spaces of your counter and is great for taking on-the-go when traveling or camping.

 The NutriBullet is also ideal for an RV, small kitchenette or to use at the office.
 The small base and minimal containers make it perfect to fit right in a desk drawer to use right at your desk.
 The less powerful motor also makes for quieter operation, which means you can use it in a small space or office without bothering others nearby.
 Whip up a cup of bulletproof coffee in the morning right at your desk and then whip up a quick mid-morning smoothie to tide you over until lunch.

 While the NutriBullet offers a single handle ring for use with one of the cups, however, it doesn’t offer a to-go lid.
 If you want to take a smoothie or blended drink with you, you’ll have to pour it in a separate to-go cup or take it with you lidless.
 On the other hand, not taking the cup with you makes it less likely you will lose the blender cup or leave it behind somewhere.